fsmosca/musketeer-chess/README.md

 ![king in check](https://i.imgur.com/NA36dXg.png)

-* The king cannot gate if in check except if that king captures the attacker.
+The king cannot gate if in check and is forced to move except if that king captures the attacker.
 See image below.

 ##### Image 8: King evades the attack by capturing its attacker

 ![king capture check evasion](https://i.imgur.com/2MB76JC.png)

+Since the king captures its attacker on square F2, it is able to gate the leopard to square E1.

 ### 4. Losing the right to gate
 There are situations where a player cannot gate its musketeer piece.